Algor1tm/Athena/README.md

 # Athena
 Athena is an early-stage Game Engine with a high emphasis on Rendering.
-Currently supports only Windows platform and Visual C++.
+Currently supports only Windows platform and Visual C++ (does not tested on AMD card).
 Vulkan API - the only way to go!
 Expect bugs and instability as it is still under development.
 The engine is free and open source.
 Feel free to contact me about any questions or issues you have!

 # Screenshots
 ![Editor1](https://github.com/Algor1tm/Athena/assets/68811145/73d81214-1bfe-4be9-a4c1-ffbe234911fb)